alstar555/TEXchange/README.md

 # TEXchange
-A open forum for posting ideas.
+An open forum for posting and voting on ideas.